-Can you make hamburger helper without the hamburger?
+Can you make hamburger casserole without the hamburger?

-Hamburger helper can be made without ground beef.
-We suggest subbing another ground meat such as turkey or chicken, but you could even use a bean or lentils to make it vegetarian.
+Hamburger casserole can be made without the traditional ground beef.
+We suggest subbing another ground meat such as turkey (like in this recipe!) or chicken, but you could even use a bean or lentils to make it vegetarian.